WAG13/FF-Polynomials-App/README.md

-# FF-Polynomials-App
+# Algebra Polynom
-## Tool for working with polynomials over a finite field and with polynomial Galois field defined by an irreducible polynomial.
+## Tool for working with polynomials over a finite field
+## (provided polynomial Galois field support, i.e. working with polynomials in a finite field defined by an irreducible polynomial)

+## Documentation: <a href="documentation/html/index.html">click here</a>.

 ## Screenshots: